Our blogs are fun, informative and helpful for any

 This one seems obvious, but you’d be surprised by how many students don’t come to class and rely on the recorded lectures.
 Sure, there are times when you can’t make it to class due to illness, and the pre-recorded lectures are available for that very purpose, but let’s not forget that this is not a standard way of learning.
 College courses are meant to be interactive and full of discussions, and this aspect is lost when only three students show up each week.
 Discussing is a core component of education and will allow you to see others’ perspectives and connect through shared ideology.

 Ordinarily, college is a time of many social events and obligations, but now we are all confined to our homes or dorms having minimal interaction with the outside world.
 Despite the obvious fatiguing effects, it’s still important to prioritize sleep so that you absorb the maximum amount of content from your courses.
 As the cliche goes, knowledge is power, and you don’t want to miss out due to sleep deprivation.
-We get it; sleeping in an uncomfortable bed is not conducive for a good night’s sleep, but luckily there are products available to help with that.
+We get it; sleeping in an uncomfortable bed is not conducive for a good night’s sleep, but luckily gel and copper infused mattress toppers can help with that.
+Sleepyheads mattress toppers provide an added layer of comfort and protection from those old dorm mattresses.

 Your professor entered into the teaching realm to educate young minds and share ideas; they want to help you.
 Take advantage of office hours and in-class discussions to expand your knowledge, and make a connection with someone who you may ask to write a letter of recommendation later on!
 Deep discussions about a topic can make learning about an otherwise tedious topic that much more enjoyable and accessible as well.